 Results Hippocampal pyramidal neurons displayed increased excitability during the first postnatal week, which diminished at later stages.
 In contrast, cortical pyramidal neurons exhibited persistent hyperexcitability across developmental stages of Kcnq2WT/T274M mice.
 Modulation by C60 was evaluated at two developmental time windows, and was found to reduce neuronal firing in hyperexcitable cortical neurons.
 In human cortical tissue, C60 similarly decreased neuronal firing in both pediatric and adult samples.
 Notably, this effect was observed at approximately ten-fold lower concentration compared to retigabine, indicating enhanced potency.
 These findings suggest that cortical hyperexcitability is sustained despite partial normalization of hippocampal function.

 Conclusions Kv7.2 dysfunction leads to region-specific and developmentally dynamic alterations in neuronal excitability, with transient hippocampal and sustained cortical phenotypes.
-These findings point to an area-dependent early, developmentally restricted window for intervention and support C60 as a potent Kv7 channel modulator with translational potential.
+These findings point to an area-dependent, early developmentally restricted window for intervention and support C60 as a potent Kv7 channel modulator with translational potential.